ajayyy/browser/README.md

 `npm run build:prod`

-The extension will be available in the `dist` folder.
+The extension will be available in the `build` folder.